-Parents may choose soy formula due to concerns over lactose in cow’s milk.
+Parents may also choose soy formula due to concerns over lactose in cow’s milk.
 It turns out, however, that there’s loads more lactose in human breast milk than cow, sheep and goat’s milk!
-Almost all babies are built to consume lactose, and it’s only later in life, at around 5 years of age, that many of us slow down production of lactase, the enzyme that allows us to digest lactose.
-We’ve written a piece on lactose and babies, which is a whole story unto itself, and well worth the read!
+Almost all babies are built to consume lactose, and it’s only later in life (at around 5 years of age) that many of us slow down production of lactase (the enzyme that allows us to digest lactose).

 Is Soy Formula Safe for Vegan Babies?

 Phytoestrogens are chemicals found in plants that mimic the action of estrogen in our bodies.
-We all know estrogen as the female sex hormone (although it’s found in small amounts in men too), and it’s one of the many chemical messengers used in our bodies.
-Hormones carry different “messages” and after they are released, they travel through the blood until they reach specific receptors.
-Once they bind to those receptors, they initiate all kinds of changes, from opening channels in our cell membranes to altering the expression of our genes.
-Phytoestrogens are similar enough in shape to the “real” estrogen produced in our bodies, so they can bind to, and activate estrogen receptors in our cells.
-In fact, soy isoflavones have been investigated as a means of reducing hot flashes in menopausal women (they actually did perform better than a placebo!), and may have a protective effect against breast cancer.
+Phytoestrogens are similar enough in shape to the “real” estrogen which makes it possible for them to bind to and activate estrogen receptors in our cells.
+In fact, soy isoflavones have been investigated as a means of reducing hot flashes in menopausal women, and may have a protective effect against breast cancer.

-There’s still no clear indication of just what effects early-life exposure to soy isoflavones like genistein might have.
-A major reason scientists have yet to come to a consensus regarding the long-term safety of soy formula is that much of the research around phytoestrogen exposure in early life has been done in animals, specifically, rats.
-This is an issue throughout all nutrition research: animal studies are great, because they allow us to conduct research without endangering humans, but at the end of the day, we aren’t rats!
+There’s still no clear indication of just what effects early-life exposure to soy isoflavones might have.
+A major reason scientists have yet to come to a consensus regarding the long-term safety of soy formula is that much of the research around phytoestrogen exposure in early life has been done in animals.
 So we must remember that whatever conclusions are drawn from animal studies may not always apply to humans.

 That being said, what have animal studies shown?

-A 2003 study exposed pregnant and then lactating rats to genistein, at levels comparable to those found in a human diet relatively high in soy.
+A 2003 study exposed pregnant and lactating rats to isoflavones at levels comparable to those found in a human diet relatively high in soy.
 The researchers then measured testicular growth, sperm count and testicular gene expression in the male offspring of the soy-exposed rats.
-The study found no significant effects on any of those measures as a result of exposure to genistein.
-So far, so good!
+The study found no significant effects on any of those measures as a result of exposure to isoflavones.

 Abbey Sharp is a Registered Dietitian (RD), regulated by the Ontario College of Dietitians.
 She is a mom, YouTuber, Blogger, award winning cookbook author, media coach specializing in food and nutrition influencers, and a frequent contributor to national publications like Healthline and on national broadcast TV shows.